spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 semantic interface is strongly causal modulo some of its output channels.
-In these cases, it is often hard for developers to determine whether the composition of two semantic interfaces (resp. system elements) is well-defined because the well-definedness either (1) needs to be proven manually by hand or (2) is not ensured at all, which might result in undesired behaviors.
+In these cases, it is often hard for developers to determine whether the composition of two semantic interfaces (resp. system elements) is well-defined because the well-definedness either (1) needs to be proven manually or (2) is not ensured at all, which might result in undesired behaviors.

 Instead, developers can explicitly delay some of the output channels to obtain